laboyd001/documentation/events/events_checkout_api.md

 Here are the supported Checkout API calls.

 ### Save Cart
 Call this endpoint to save cart data as a Checkout Submission record in Salesforce.
 The `cartKey` attribute in the request body determines what happens in Salesforce.
 If `cartKey` is blank, a values will be generated and a new record will be inserted.
-If `cartKey` is populated, we query for an existing Checkout Submission record, if a record is found it is updated.
-If not found, a new Checkout Submission record is created with the `cartKey` set as the record Key.
+If `cartKey` is populated, we query for an existing Checkout Submission record and update it if found.
+If the record is not found, a new Checkout Submission record is created with the `cartKey` set as the record Key.

 The save cart does not really require any data and does not do a lot of validations so you can submit as little or as much data as you want.
 Once the cart is saved, Item Names, Prices and Totals are calculated and returned in the response.
 Discount Codes are also validated if set.